chamomong/Itlogg/README.md

-- 👋 Hi, I’m @Itlogg.
+- 👋 Hi, I’m @chammomong.
 In-depth learning and refreshment of knowledge is where I'm currently at. :>
 - 👀 I’m interested in learning a lot from this field but I am currently learning how to develop a game.
 - 🌱 I’m currently learning python but I want to a more advance topic.
 - 💞️ I’m looking to collaborate on game development and software development